stardusteight-d4c/apple-store-online/README.md

     },
   }
 }
 ```

 <br />

-## Redux Toolkit
+### Redux Toolkit

 Redux is a pattern and library for managing and updating application state, using events called "actions".
 It serves as a centralized store for state that needs to be used across your entire application, with rules ensuring that the state can only be updated in a predictable fashion.

-### The Redux Store
+#### The Redux Store

 The center of every Redux application is the store.
 A `store` is a container that holds your application's global state.

 A store is a JavaScript object with a few special functions and abilities that make it different than a plain global object:

-- You must never directly modify or change the state that is kept inside the Redux store
+* You must never directly modify or change the state that is kept inside the Redux store
-- Instead, the only way to cause an update to the state is to create a plain action object that describes "something that happened in the application", and then dispatch the action to the store to tell it what happened.
+* Instead, the only way to cause an update to the state is to create a plain action object that describes "something that happened in the application", and then dispatch the action to the store to tell it what happened.
-- When an action is dispatched, the store runs the root `reducer function`, and lets it calculate the new state based on the old state and the action
+* When an action is dispatched, the store runs the root reducer function, and lets it calculate the new state based on the old state and the action
-- Finally, the store notifies subscribers that the state has been updated so the UI can be updated with the new data.
+* Finally, the store notifies subscribers that the state has been updated so the UI can be updated with the new data.

 ```ts
 // redux/store.ts